 How do ‘Stacking’ Regulations Affect Government Funding Application Timelines?

-Understanding project and funding timelines becomes even more important when businesses develop a ‘stacking’ strategy for government grants and loans.
-‘Stacking’ small business funding programs implies that multiple government grants and loans will be used to offset costs for a single project.
+Understanding project and funding timelines becomes even more important when businesses develop a ‘stacking’ strategy for government grants, loans, and tax credits.
+‘Stacking’ small business funding programs implies that multiple government grants, loans, or tax credits can be used to offset costs for a single project.

 It’s important to know that each funding program has their own limitations on stacking.
 Some programs strictly forbid stacking their funding with other funding sources for the same projects.
 Other programs allow stacking only with certain other programs or funding sources (ie. provincial vs federal) and/or specifying a limit to the percentage of the project budget allowed to be funded through government sources.

 A strategy we encourage to overcome this challenge is to thoroughly review each funding program’s Program Guide or details.
 If your business is unsure if stacking is acceptable for a program, please contact the funding program directly or ask us.